laztheripper/vsnip/README.md

 # vsnip

-Simple syntax highlighting for .nip pickit files\
+Simple syntax highlighting for .nip pickit files in vscode\
 No error checking of any kind, just nicer on the eyes

 **Enjoy!**